ednolan/task/docs/P3552-task.md

     one `set_value_t(T...)` completion?
 Recommendation: no.
 - Result type: add transformation algorithms like `into_optional`, `into_expected`?
 Recommendation: no, different proposals.
-- Scheduler affinity: should `lazy` support scheduler affinity?
+- Scheduler affinity: should `task` support scheduler affinity?
     Recommendation: yes.
 - Scheduler affinity: require a `get_scheduler()` query on the receiver's environments?
 Recommendation: yes.
 - Scheduler affinity: add a definition for `inline_scheduler` (using whatever name) to support disabling scheduler affinity?
     Recommendation: yes.
-- Allocator support: should `lazy` support allocators (default `std::allocator<std::byte>`)?
+- Allocator support: should `task` support allocators (default `std::allocator<std::byte>`)?
 Recommendation: yes.
 - Error reporting: should it be possible to return an error without throwing an exception?
 Recommendation: yes.